DWDB-TV: From Independent to EMC 27 / Channel [V] Philippines (1999–2001)

 By 1999, Citynet 27's initial independent programming model proved financially unsustainable for GMA Network.
-The operational costs were soaring, exacerbated by stiff competition from Studio 23 (now known as S+A, and later IZTV/Aliw 23), a UHF rival operated by ABS-CBN Corporation through AMCARA Broadcasting Network.
+The operational costs were soaring, exacerbated by stiff competition from Studio 23 (later was rebranded as S+A in 2014, and now known as Aliw Channel 23), a rival UHF network operated by ABS-CBN Corporation through AMCARA Broadcasting Network.

-In response, DWDB-TV pivoted, transforming into a music channel under the temporary brand EMC, the Entertainment Music Channel.
-This made EMC the Philippines' first locally operated music channel.
+In response, DWDB-TV pivoted, transforming into a music channel under the temporary brand EMC,which stood for the Entertainment Music Channel.
+This made EMC the Philippines' first locally-operated music channel.
 Just a few months later, GMA struck a deal with Asian broadcaster STAR TV, leading to DWDB becoming the local carrier for Channel V Philippines starting December 19, 1999.
 This wasn't entirely new territory for GMA, as they had already aired select programming from Channel V's international version since Citynet 27's inception in 1995, introducing viewers to VJs like Filipino descended Trey Farley and Joey Mead.

-However, this partnership was short-lived.
-The Philippine Long Distance Telephone Company (PLDT) acquired a stake in GMA.
+However, this partnership became short-lived as the Philippine Long Distance Telephone Company (PLDT) acquired a stake in GMA.
 This presented a significant conflict of interest, as PLDT already owned MTV Philippines through its subsidiary Nation Broadcasting Corporation and parent company MediaQuest Holdings.
 This conflict, coupled with the escalating competition from the MTV-affiliated network, ultimately led to Channel V Philippines, and by extension DWDB-TV, signing off on July 25, 2001.

-From Relay to QTV to Digital Testing Ground (2004-2007)
+Becoming a relay, QTV and usage of frequency for digital tests (2004-2007)

 After a period off-air, programming returned to DWDB-TV in 2004, serving as a relay of GMA-7 Manila.
-Interestingly, the GMA logo was covered by the Citynet logo, a nod to its past.

 A significant shift occurred in November 2005 when DWDB became a repeater for DZOE 11, the flagship station for GMA's new secondary national network, QTV (Quality Television, later simply Q).
-This arrangement stemmed from an agreement between GMA and ZOE Broadcasting Network, DZOE 11's owner.
-In exchange for handling QTV's programming, GMA committed to providing ZOE Broadcasting with upgraded facilities and airing ZOE-produced content within QTV's schedule.
+This arrangement stemmed from an agreement between GMA and ZOE Broadcasting Network, DZOE 11's owner where in exchange for handling QTV's programming, GMA committed to providing ZOE Broadcasting with upgraded facilities and clearance of ZOE-produced content within QTV's schedule.
 DWDB's UHF signal offered a distinct advantage, providing easier reception in the southern areas of Metro Manila, particularly in Makati and Pasay.

-However, this role was short-lived.
-In 2007, DWDB's channel number was vacated to facilitate trials for digital television, marking another transition for the station.
+However, DWDB's analog channel was vacated in 2007, ahead of facilitating trials for digital television.